serenity-is/docs/serene_tour/user-management.md

 > You may have noticed there is an *Apply Changes* button with a disk icon without title, next to *Save*.
 Unlike *Save*, when you use it, the form stays open, so you can see how your record looks like after saving, also you can edit roles and permissions before closing the form.

-When you grant a role to a user, he gets all the permissions granted to the role automatically.
-By clicking Edit Permissions and you can also grant extra permissions explicitly.
-You can also revoke any of the role permission from a user explicitly.
+When you grant a role to a user, they get all the permissions granted to the role automatically.
+By clicking Edit Permissions, you can also grant extra permissions explicitly.
+You can also revoke any of the role's permissions from a user explicitly.

 Now close all dialogs and log out by clicking the user icon on the top right of page and clicking *Logout*.